pwtail/readme/README.md

 Handling web requests is a good example.

 Threads do not depend on each other: although being run concurrently, they don't exchange any data.
-The code defining thread's logic can be written as if other threads not existed.
+The code defining thread's logic can be written as if all others not existed.
 We don't need concurrency within a thread: all operations can happen sequentially, one after another.

 In terms of goroutines, we can say that we don't actually need the `go` statement (the means to start a goroutine) - as long as we can presume the top-level goroutines are somehow started for us.

 Speaking of the web programming, it is often just the case: we use the async I/O instead of the blocking one, because our services are more performant that way.
 We don't usually use concurrent tasks to handle a web request.